 If you’d asked this question a decade ago, the answer would have been “it depends.”
 As we enter this new decade, however, we’d argue that all senior living communities need some form of marketing automation in order to remain competitive.

-The question you need to ask is what level of marketing automation you need.
+The question you need to ask is what level you need.

-Do you need the Cadillac version with all the bells and whistles or would basic marketing automation software do?
-At Senior Living SMART, we’re huge fans of HubSpot (full transparency: we’re a certified HubSpot agency), and we’ve had a ton of success working with senior living communities who install HubSpot.
-HubSpot offers several marketing automation tiers as well.
+Do you need the Cadillac version with all the bells and whistles or would basic software do?
+We’re huge fans of HubSpot (we’re a certified HubSpot agency).
+We’ve had a ton of success working with senior living communities who install HubSpot.

 Marketing automation IS an investment.